 The SEC does not have jurisdiction to take action on information that is outside the scope or coverage of the federal securities laws.
 We may, in appropriate circumstances, refer your matter to another regulatory or law enforcement agency.

-If you would like to provide the SEC with information about fraud or wrongdoing involving potential violations of the federal securities laws please follow the instructions provided in Rule 21F-9 and FAQ 9.
+If you would like to provide the SEC with information about fraud or wrongdoing involving potential violations of the federal securities laws, please follow the instructions provided in Rule 21F-9.
 Some examples of the kind of conduct the SEC is interested in include: